Generic filters

 How will this be delivered?

-As part of the existing SME scheme, companies will be able to indicate if they are claiming as R&D-intensive using a new digital ‘Additional Information’ form.
-The introduction of this form is set to take effect on or after 1 August 2023.
+As part of the existing SME scheme, companies will be able to indicate if they are claiming as R&D-intensive using the digital ‘Additional Information’ form.

 Cloud computing, data, and pure mathematics cost will be qualifying expenditure